By Deacon Jerry Franzen at the

 And what is the peril?

-It’s simply that the possession is mine,
+It’s simply that the

-and it can be the center of my existence,
+the center of my existence,

 to constrain my life,